Introduction

 In a project, go to Design>Generate design to open the design generator window.

-There is a dropdown for setting up the Sessions.
+In here you will be able to find the option for setting up the Sessions.
 You can select a specific number of sessions, then EyeQuestion will split the total number of product in the number of sessions.
 By default EQ will try to split the products equally across the sessions.
 (The same amount of products in each session.)

 Session Pattern